 Our RBTs are the superstars of our field they are on the front lines with the families we work with, introducing the programs that we write.
 I always want to make sure that my RBT’s know how valuable they truly are and without them, I couldn’t do my job.
 Having worked as an RBT during my supervision time, I wanted to make sure that RBT’s had everything they needed to do their jobs, which caused me to go down the rabbit hole of organizational behavior management, but that’s a topic for another day.

-When I am supervising RBT’s I like to use the Behavior Skills Model: instruction, modeling, rehearsal and feedback.
+When I am supervising RBT’s I like to use the Behavioural Skills Training Model: instruction, modeling, rehearsal and feedback.

 Make sure that your instructions and description of the skill for your supervisees are clear and concise, you want them to be as pragmatic as possible.
 It is also important to give them a rationale for the skill and why you are teaching it.